 Some important tips to follow is to pat the beef dry so that it will brown properly and to cook the mushrooms in 3 batches.
 In both cases wet beef and a crowded mushroom pan creates steam that prevents the items from properly browning and developing good flavor.

 One of my favorite things about this dish is that you can have most of the ingredients on hand at any time.
 The peas and onions are frozen (buy them in advance and cook the stew when you’re ready).
-I even buy the beef in bulk and keep 1lb portions frozen until I’m ready to use them.
-Cartons of chicken broth and cans of tomato paste can last a long time in the pantry and you should always have them on hand (especially during colder winter months).
-Last but not least, potatoes are hearty and stay fresh much longer than most produce.
+Cartons of chicken broth and cans of tomato paste can last a long time in the pantry and you should always have them on hand (especially during colder winter months) to whip up a quick soup or hearty stew.
+Last but not least, potatoes are substantial and stay fresh much longer than most produce.

 Shop for the items the next time you’re in the store and you’ll be ready to comfort your family with a nutritious bowl of beef stew on a whim!Print